 The Green Bar Bill Patrol (GBB) serves Scouts who have recently joined the troop.
-This first-year camper program, named for legendary BSA pioneer William "Green Bar Bill" Hillcourt, emphasizes the patrol method and the traditional outdoor skills Scouts need to earn Tenderfoot, Second Class, and First Class Scout ranks.
-In addition to rank requirements, Scouts will also earn the Totin' Chip and Fire'm Chit qualifications, as well as Swimming and Pioneering merit badges.
-Overnight Scouts will also have an opportunity to earn Swimming merit badge if they choose.
+This half- day first-year camper program, named for legendary Scouting pioneer William "Green Bar Bill" Hillcourt, emphasizes the patrol method and the traditional outdoor skills Scouts need to earn Tenderfoot, Second Class, and First Class Scout ranks.
+In addition to rank requirements, Scouts may also work on the Totin' Chip and Firem'n Chit qualifications.

-The GBB will model a properly-functioning Scouts BSA unit.
+The GBB will model a properly-functioning Scout unit.
 Scouts will start the week by forming patrols and electing patrol leaders and other positions of responsibility, which will rotate daily to give everyone a chance to learn and practice leadership.
-As in a Scouts BSA troop, Scouts will learn primarily from fellow Scouts.
+As in a Scout troop, Scouts will learn primarily from fellow Scouts.
 To help foster the kind of team building and camaraderie inherent in the patrol method, GBBP Scouts will stay together all day, conducting most of their training at a dedicated site, and overnight campers may be placed in the same campsites (within gender-appropriate considerations).
 The program is available to day campers, but we strongly recommend Scouts remain overnight as they will likely gain more from the experience.